-Just as Susan said, the One Pot Braised Chicken with potatoes and carrots was amazing and the sauce was out-of-this world.
+Just as Susan said, the one pan braised chicken with potatoes and carrots was delicious, and the sauce was out-of-this-world.

 I served this comfort food with some green peas and freshly made Oat Rolls.
+You should definitely add this to your go-to list of chicken recipes.
 Yum!

 Frequently Asked Questions

-If you prefer, you can use a large, oven proof skillet with a lid instead of a Dutch oven.
+If you prefer, you can use a large, oven-proof skillet or saute pan with a lid instead of a Dutch oven.

 If desired, you can use skinless and boneless chicken thighs in this recipe.
 However, the bone in the thighs adds to the richness of the sauce.

 You can use chicken breasts in this recipe.
 However, chicken thighs tend to be more tender than chicken breasts.

 I like to use the baby potatoes because of their size, the ease of quartering them, and their holding together during cooking.
 However, you can substitute Yukon gold potatoes or red potatoes.